Barbara Taylor Bradford: Recognition

 Bradford received honorary degrees from the University of Leeds, the University of Bradford, Mount St. Mary's College, Sienna College, and Post University.
 She was made an Officer of the Order of the British Empire (OBE) by Queen Elizabeth II as part of the 2007 Birthday Honours for her contributions to literature.
 Her original manuscripts are archived at the Brotherton Library at the University of Leeds beside those of the Brontë sisters.
 In 1990 she was the subject of This Is Your Life where she was surprised by Michael Aspel at Heathrow Airport.
 In 2017, Taylor Bradford was recognised as one of ninety "Great Britons" to commemorate the Queen's 90th birthday.
+Her name is one of those featured on the sculpture Ribbons, unveiled in 2024.

 Personal life

-Taylor met her husband, American film producer Robert E. Bradford, on a blind date in 1961 after being introduced by the English screenwriter Jack Davies.
-They married in 1963 and moved permanently to the United States.
+Taylor met her husband, American film producer Robert E. Bradford (born on 25 May 1925 in Berlin, Germany) on a blind date in 1961 after being introduced by the English screenwriter Jack Davies.
+They married 24 December 1963 and moved permanently to the United States.

 Bradford's wealth was estimated at between £60–166 million.
 There were rumours that she owned 2,000 pairs of shoes and that her former Connecticut home's lake was heated for the benefit of her swans.
 She addressed the rumours in a 2011 interview, tracing the shoes rumour to a joke and the heated lake to the previous owners of the house who had installed it on part of the lake to provide an ice-free area for a pair of swans in winter.

-Robert Bradford died in 2019.
+Robert Bradford died 2 July 2019 in New York City.
 Barbara Taylor Bradford lived in Manhattan, New York City, and became an American citizen in 1992.
 On 24 November 2024, she died at home from cancer at the age of 91.